Eason0227/Kaggle-competition-tabular-playground-series-jul-2022/README.md

 # Kaggle-competition-tabular-playground-series-jul-2022

 For this challenge, you are given (simulated) manufacturing control data that can be clustered into different control states.
 Your task is to cluster the data into these control states.
-You are not given any training data, and you are not told how many possible control states there are.
-This is a completely unsupervised problem, one you might encounter in a real-world setting.

 https://www.kaggle.com/competitions/tabular-playground-series-jul-2022